TechBlueprints/victron-seelevel-python/README.md

 - Sensors with errors are logged but not created in DBus
 - Different error codes indicate specific sensor faults

+> **Note on BTP7 Alarms**: The official [SeeLeveL RV 2.0 app](https://play.google.com/store/apps/details?id=com.seelevelrvfinal) advertises alarm support for both 709-BTP3 and 709-BTP7 models.
+However, no alarm byte has been identified in BTP7 BLE packets.
+The app likely generates alarms client-side based on user-configured thresholds, or alarms may be triggered by error codes (101-111).
+Further investigation needed.

 ### Unit Conversions

 - **Tank Volume/Capacity**: Gallons × 0.00378541 = m³